roxannecvl/fde_homomorphic/README.md

 This project contains the code to run two different fair data exchange protocols.
 They use one instance of client, server, and smart contract each.
 Protocol I uses homomorphic encryption while Protocol II uses

-## Protocol I
-Uses client1.rs, smart_contract1.rs, server1.rs, uses homomorphic encryption to enable fair data exchange, where

 ## Running the protocols
-Before running any of the two protocols, you should build the project in release mode.
+ > **Warning:** All commands are expected to be run from the root of this project Before running any of the two protocols, you should build the project in release mode.
 `cargo build --release`

-Then you should run setup, you can either give to setup a file with the data you want to exchange or a size in bytes, in that case it will exchange a random data of that size (in case you just want to test the functionality of the project).
+Then you should run the `setup` binary.
+You can either give to setup a file with the data you want to exchange or a size in bytes, in that case it will exchange a random data of that size (in case you just want to test the functionality of the project).

 `./target/release/setup --size 128`
-`./target/release/setup --filename data.txt`
+`./target/release/setup --filename filename.txt`

+This will create two files, `data.txt`, with the data, and `hash.txt` with the hash of the data.
+If you already have these two files in the root of this project, running `setup` is not necessary.

+### Protocol I

+You have two options to run Protocol I
+#### Option 1
+Open 3 terminals and run the client, the server and the smart contract in each of them separately.
+Always start with the client, then smart contract, then server.

+**1:** `target/release/client1` in terminal 1 `

+**2:** `target/release/smart_contract1` in terminal 2

+**3:** `target/release/server1` in terminal 3

+#### Option 2
+If you just want to test the the protocol, you can run the script `./run_prot1.sh <size>`

 ## Evaluating the performance of the protocols